psvet/obey/src/types/README.md

 # Types

-Below is a list of supported, built-in types for the Obey library.
+Below is a list of supported, built-in types for the Obey library

+## Any

+Supports any data type or format

 ## Array